holmesrichards/pmf/README.md

 ### Changes from ED design

-* Added 51k resistor missing from original schematics (see comment section for ED post)
 * 82k resistors (RF) changed to 100k; 91k resistors (RC) to 82k + 20k trimmers.
-* 1.1k resistor on VEE changed to 1k + 500R trimmer.
-* Added variable bias voltage to VRES pin.
 * Added AC coupling capacitor on input signal to resonance compensation mixer.
+* Added resistor on resonance input pin missing from original schematics.
+Changed its value from 51k to 120k.
-* Added second inverting stage on input to preserve phase
+* Added second inverting stage on input to preserve phase.
+Reduced first stage gain to 0.82 and increased output stage gain by the same factor.
 * Changed ordering of 1st to 6th mixes.
-* In 4P HP mix, changed 4.99k resistor to sum of 2k and 3k which are much easier and cheaper to obtain.
+* In 4P HP mix, changed 4.99k resistor to sum of 2k and 3k.
 * Changed BP resistors for unity gain at peak.
 * Changed 7th mix to {1, 2, 2, 0, 0} notch.
 * Original had incorrect resistances for 8th mix; fixed.